go-masonry/tutorial/README.md

 }
 ```

+As you can see in the above code `fx.New` accepts different options.
+This way you tell Fx how it should be your dependency graph.

+### Dependencies and Constructors

-Now before we continue with the explanations I just want to remind you (yes you should get yourself familiar with `uber-fx`) that we need to explain `uber-fx` how to build our dependency graph.
+Now, before we continue with the explanations I just want to remind you (yes you should get yourself familiar with `uber-fx`) that we need to explain Fx how to build our dependency graph.
 Since GO lacks meta programming we will need to do it explicitly.
 Do note that Mortar provides a lot of predefined `fx.Option`s, more about them later.

 To create a Dependency we need to have a function where it's return type is the Dependency.
 For example, here is a function that creates our Workshop Controller.